-- tingling or numbness in your toes or fingers, or if they won’t move or feel very cold
+- tingling or numbness in your toes or fingers

-- your fingers or toes swelling or changing colour to white or blue
+- a change in your skin colour to white or blue

-- a burning feeling, stinging, pins and needles or persistent pain under the cast
+- a burning feeling, stinging, pins and needles or persistent pain under your cast

 - your cast feeling too tight or too loose